HELVE/HELVEOS/README.md

 Fullscreen looping video of the node network visual with Helve AVR logo on boot up, electronic noise beep as it starts, then a 10 second break.
 Binaural sounds.
 First 30 seconds are soothing, relaxing binaurals that go along with the voice greeting you.

-INITIATE HQ ROUTINE
+------ INITIATE HQ ROUTINE

-"Alexa, initiate HQ or activate Helve HQ."
+"Computer, initiate HQ or activate Helve HQ."

 Audio starts playing.

-Good morning, Helve Operative mothnode.
+"Good morning, Helve Operative mothnode.
 HQ has been activated.
 Initiating startup sequence.
 Relax, take a deep breath... and slowly exhale.
 Remember, thoughts and emotions are not your actual self.
-Remember, you're here to visually hack the world.
+Remember, you're here to visually hack the world."

 /// ALTERNATIVE (find a way to incorporate the weather and date)